 ‘You seem too smart to have been abused like that’

 ‘Yes, I needed to be very smart to simply survive on a daily basis’

-Let me make this clear, domestic violence does not discriminate and there is no type.
+Let me make this clear, domestic family violence does not discriminate and there is no type.

-A culture of sexism will prevent someone disclosing.
-It impossible to be confident in an environment where you are made to feel less than.
+A culture of sexism will prevent someone from disclosing.
+It is impossible to be confident in an environment where you are made to feel less than.